maim-lain/haremhotel/walkthrough.md

 <br>

 **Notes:**
-- This walkthrough was created as a reward for $xx+ patrons.
+- This walkthrough was created as a reward for $20+ patrons.
 Thanks for supporting development of the game.
 - It isn't complete yet but it has all of the events and scenes for Lin, Kali, Ashley, and Maria.

 <br>